 The proposed method to dock and stabilize the barge at Port San Luis would be to "pin" the nose of the barge to the harbor bottom, or to the riprap at the edge of the shore (PG&E, 2004d).
-The barge would be pulled in tight against the shore and positioned directly on the harbor bottom.
-There are some large boulders that were placed along the shoreline to construct a rocky revetment, but the remainder of the port is generally soft bottom.
+The barge would be pulled in tight againstas close to the shore as possible and positioned directly on the harbor bottom.
+There are some large boulders that were placed along the shoreline to construct a rocky revetment, but the remainder of the Port is generally soft bottom.
 Preliminary investigation of the offloading sites indicates that underwater mats would not be necessary due to the sandy bottom at this location.
 A diver would perform an underwater survey at the time of docking to ensure that the barge would not impact any sensitive marine life or be damaged by any underwater obstacles.
 The barge pinning point would be relocated if any obstructions were found.